RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/9-Glossary/9-Glossary.md

 ### CRM

 CRM stands for Customer Relationship Management.
 It refers to a strategy, software, or system that businesses use to manage interactions and relationships with current and potential customers.
-The goal of CRM is to improve customer satisfaction, retain existing customers, and drive sales growth by organizing and automating customer interactions, sales, marketing, and customer service processes.#### Lead
+The goal of CRM is to improve customer satisfaction, retain existing customers, and drive sales growth by organizing and automating customer interactions, sales, marketing, and customer service processes.

 ### Department